Eric-Wilder/meet_the_new_neighbors/README.md

 (6)
 _____
 ## Usage
 This App allows new members of a community to introduce themselves to others in that community without making direct contact.
-When the App is opened, the User must **Log In** to add or view community resident information.
+When the App is opened, the User will **Log In** to add or view community resident information.
 They have the ability to **Log In** or **Sign Up** and create an account with Auth0, or **Continue with Google** if they have a Google account.

 After logging in, they can enter details about themselves and their family on the left side of the display.
+A resident photo can be uploaded to ([imgur](https://imgur.com/)), and they can copy the **Direct Link** of the photo to the Resident Info. form.
+After entering their information, the user posts it to the database by pressing the **ADD RESIDENTS** button.
+The user can also edit their profile information at any time.

+The User has the ability to **Meet The Residents** in the community by selecting their name from the list on the lower right side of the display.
+The **Resident Info.** display screen will appear displaying the information of the other residents, and allow the user to communicate with them by clicking on their email link.

+ A search table is displayed on the right side of the display showing the names of the **Residents**, **# of Adults**, **# of Kids**, and **# of Pets**.
+The table can be sorted alphabetically, or the user can Search for the name of a specific resident.

+For future project development, a calendar showing public community events is displayed by pressing the **CALENDAR** button.
+This would show events to be held on specific calendar days from the past, current, or future months.

 _____
 ## Technologies_Packages_Used
 - ReactJS